codio/site/source/docs/student/myfirstproject.html.md

 You can then choose which of the following Project creation methods you want to use

-Select a commonly used Stack:
+Select a commonly used Stack, for example

 - **LAMP:** LAMP Stack containing PHP, Apache and MySql with no code workspace.
 - **Python3:** Python3 Stack with no code workspace.
-- **Codio Base Stack:** an empty Ubuntu Box with no code workspace (suitable for HTML/CSS/JS projects).
+- **Empty Stack:** an empty Ubuntu Box with no code workspace (suitable for HTML/CSS/JS projects).

 or click on the **'Click here....'** to import or select an alternative software configuration:

-- **[Empty with Stack](/docs/dashboard/stacks/)** which allows you to select your software dependencies from a list of Codio Certified Stacks or from Stacks that you have created earlier yourself.
 - **[Starter Pack](/docs/dashboard/packs/)** which is the combination of a Stack and a pre-configured code workspace.
 This option means you can create complete Stack + Code templates that get you off to a flying start.
 - **Import** where you can import from Git, BitBucket, Mercurial, FTP, SFTP or from a Zip file.
 - If you are a student, you can also check out [Modules](/docs/dashboard/modules/), which are collections of several projects grouped and ordered into a coherent set of Projects and incorporate [Codio Guides](/docs/tuts/), giving you on-screen instructions while you code.